Speak to a Shelter adviser

 How to get into a hostel or nightshelter

 You'll need a referral to get into many hostels and nightshelters (especially in London).
-This means an agency will need to contact the hostel on your behalf.
+This means an agency or council will need to contact the hostel on your behalf.

 Some hostels and nightshelters will let you call them yourself or turn up in person.
 This is called self-referral.

-If you're offered a space in a 'direct access' hostel you can usually move in straight away.
+If you're offered a space in one of these 'direct access' hostels, you can usually move in straight away.
 Some hostels run a waiting list.

 Search for a hostel